CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ## Motor
 Both wheels are driven by a Texas Instruments DRV8833 low-voltage H-bridge motor driver.
 Each motor shaft is equipped with an encoder (discussed below) and coupled to a gearbox that provides a 119.7576:1 reduction between the motor shaft and the wheel.
 In code, PWM drive and direction control are wrapped in `Motor.py`, while `Motor_Controller.py` runs a closed-loop controller (`Closed_Loop_Control.py`) using encoder feedback from `Encoder.py` to set motor effort.
 Higher-level speed commands come from `Path_Director.py`, and hardware timers are configured in `main.py`.

-@image html Motors.png "Figure XXX: Texas Instruments DRV8833 Motor Drive with gearbox and Encoder" width=350
+@image html Motors.png "Figure 2: Texas Instruments DRV8833 Motor Drive with gearbox and Encoder" width=350

  The motors follow the logic table below for its three input pins: nSLEEP, PH, and EN. nSLEEP acts as an on/off switch, PH acts as a direction switch, and EN acts as a drive/brake switch, which is manipulated via pulse width modulation (PWM).

  The motor can be purchased directly from https://www.pololu.com/product/1520.

-@image html MotorLogicTable.png "Figure XXX: DRV8833 Motor Logic Table" width=900
+@image html MotorLogicTable.png "Figure 3: DRV8833 Motor Logic Table" width=900

 ## Quadrature Incremental Encoder
 Each motor shaft is instrumented with a quadrature incremental encoder that measures the shaft’s angular displacement.
 These encoders employ two Hall-effect sensors that detect changes in the magnetic field produced by rotating permanent magnets.
 The corresponding magnet geometry and representative encoder waveform are shown below.
 The encoders used on the Romi utilize the same three-pole-pair magnet configuration illustrated.

-@image html Quad_Enc_3PP.png "Figure XXX: Quadrature Output for Encoder with 3 Pole-Pair Magnets" width=450
+@image html Quad_Enc_3PP.png "Figure 4: Quadrature Output for Encoder with 3 Pole-Pair Magnets" width=450

 By capturing the number of encoder ticks that occur across a measured time interval, the average angular velocity of each shaft can be calculated.
 Utilizing this information in conjunction with the motor's gear ratio and wheel radii, the linear velocity of each wheel can be calculated.
 These linear velocities are used to both close loop control Romi's behavior and to estimate its current state.